Fenton Blue Carnival Glass Bowl Value Guide

 - Fenton glass

-The Fenton Blue Carnival Glass Bowl is a quintessential piece of American glassmaking history, produced between 1910 and 1925.
-Known as 'the poor man's Tiffany,' these bowls are highly collectible for their distinctive iridescent finish and intricate Diamond Lace pattern.
+The Fenton Blue Carnival Glass Bowl is a quintessential example of early 20th-century American craftsmanship, produced between 1910 and 1925.
+Known as 'the poor man's Tiffany,' this piece features a striking iridescent finish and a delicate Diamond Lace pattern that made it a coveted prize at local fairs.

 What Is Fenton Blue Carnival Glass Bowl Worth?